Production Contracts – An Overview

 The primary disadvantage associated with agricultural production contracts is that producers lose independence or control over their farming operations.
 By its nature, a production contract specifies the methods and practices that must be used to produce the covered agricultural commodity, thus removing authority from the producer.
-These restrictions may also require expensive methods or inputs or ones that can only be purchased from the processor.
+These restrictions may also require expensive methods or inputs or ones that can only be purchased from the contractor.

 Another disadvantage is that capital investment may be required in the form of highly specialized facilities that have little or no alternative use and high initial cost.
 Termination of a contract is also a producer risk, especially if the producer has expended significant amounts of capital to comply with the contract.

-The timing of payment under the contract may be longer after harvest than under traditional open markets, leaving the producer as an unsecured creditor of the processor.
+The timing of payment under the contract may be longer after harvest than under traditional open markets, leaving the producer as an unsecured creditor of the contractor.
 In traditional agricultural marketing, unpaid producers of certain agricultural commodities were typically protected by federal laws; under production contracts these protections may be lost.

-Grading of the commodity, if done solely by the processor, may present a disadvantage to the producer.
+Grading of the commodity, if done solely by the contractor, may present a disadvantage to the producer.
 The processor alone decides whether the commodity meets the required criteria for the contract and what level of payment is deserved.

 Production contracts can shift additional risk to producers.
 These risks can include environmental liabilities and crop or yield loss risks, even though the producers do not own the crop or livestock.

-Processor Benefits and Disadvantages
+Contractor Benefits and Disadvantages

 Production contracts help insulate processors from liabilities.
 Under production contracts, producers are considered to be independent contractors thus protecting the processor from the liabilities associated with production, such as labor or environmental consequences.

 Various states have also enacted laws to protect producers from inequitable production contracts.
 In 2000, the Iowa Attorney General, along with fifteen other state attorney general offices, developed a model act for state legislation that would regulate agricultural production contracts.
 This proposed legislation, known as the Producer Protection Act (PPA), was modeled after existing and proposed laws in several states such as Iowa, Minnesota, Kansas, and Mississippi.
-The model act attempted to strike a balance - protecting producers without overburdening processors.
+The model act attempted to strike a balance – protecting producers without overburdening contractors.
 Variations of the PPA were proposed in state legislatures, but only portions of the act were adopted in a few states.
-The PPA's provisions provide an overview of the variety of different state laws enacted to govern production contracts.
+The PPA’s provisions provide an overview of the variety of different state laws enacted to govern production contracts.

 An implied promise of good faith is established for all agricultural contracts.
-As defined in the Uniform Commercial Code ("UCC"), this is honesty in fact in the concerned transaction that imposes a sense of fairness on the contract that could help protect producers.
+As defined in the Uniform Commercial Code (“UCC”), this is honesty in fact in the concerned transaction that imposes a sense of fairness on the contract that could help protect producers.
 Unfair practices are also identified and outlawed.
-Producers are protected from retaliation, coercion, or discrimination by the processor for exercising producer rights.
+Producers are protected from retaliation, coercion, or discrimination by the contractor for exercising producer rights.
 These rights include joining associations, contracting with associations, whistle blowing, and other PPA-created statutory rights.
 Contractual waivers of any rights created by the PPA are also prohibited.

 Disclosure of risks is mandated.
 The contract must include a cover sheet that explains in simple language the material risks of the contract.